Gain relevant, hands-on experience through an immersive, applied curriculum in the classroom and a full-time, paid co-op experience.

 Explore the management, creation, and study of money, banking, investments, assets, and liabilities, and the impact of technology on financial systems, cash-flow analysis, capital markets, financial decision-making, and forecasting.
 This is the exciting world of finance.

-RIT's Finance Degree
+RIT's Finance Bachelor's Degree

 The world's financial markets are globally integrated.
 As a result, you need a finance degree that prepares you with a global understanding of financial markets, how they are integrated, and how they impact the business world.

-In RIT's finance degree, you'll learn about the management, creation, and study of money, banking, investments, assets, and liabilities.
+In RIT's finance major, you'll learn about the management, creation, and study of money, banking, investments, assets, and liabilities.
 You'll become familiar with financial systems, which include the public, private, and government spaces, and have the opportunity to become an expert in cash-flow analysis, capital markets, financial decision-making, or forecasting.
 Set yourself a part with a finance degree that:

 Emphasizes the use of Big Data: You'll gain the data analytics skills to manage and analyze an organization's data to understand and forecast financial trends.